jeffgodwyll/jeffgodwyll.com/pages/posts/2015/chromoting.md

 At the time of writing this, there's no official rpm installable.
 But there's an [open issue](http://code.google.com/p/chromium/issues/detail?id=343329) tracking this and it might be here sooner than you know...
-It'll be best if you star that if you're interested so you're among the first to know.
+It'll be best if you star it so you're among the first to know.

 Anyway, on to the next one.